ypark9/yopa.page/content/blog/2024-08-18-how-to-ignore-files-locally-in-git-without-modifying-gitignore.md

 title: How to Ignore Files Locally in Git Without Modifying .gitignore
 date: 2024-08-18
 author: Yoonsoo Park
-description: Learn how to extend your .gitignore file for local use without affecting the shared repository
+description: Learn how to use .git/info/exclude to ignore files locally in Git without affecting the shared .gitignore file
 categories:
   - Git
   - Version Control
 tags:
   - gitignore
   - local development
+  - git exclude
 ---

-> Learn how to extend your .gitignore file for local use without affecting the shared repository
+> Learn how to use .git/info/exclude to ignore files locally in Git without affecting the shared .gitignore file

 [Git Documentation](https://git-scm.com/docs)